Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Saves

 A save is a roll to avoid bad outcomes from risky choices and circumstances.
 PCs roll 1d100 for an appropriate ability score or resistance.
 If they roll *equal to or under that ability score*, they pass.
 Otherwise, they fail.
-91-99 is always a failure.
+91-99 is always a fail.

 When a PC does something related to their occupation, they may add 20 points to their ability score for that save.

-When a player rolls doubles (e.g. 00, 44) on a save, they have rolled a **Critical** success or failure, respectively.
+When a player rolls doubles (e.g. 00, 44) on a save, they have rolled a **Critical** success or fail, respectively.

 When the rules specify that a roll should be made with **advantage** (short form: [+]), roll twice and take the better result.
 Conversely, if they call for a roll with **disadvantage** (short form: [-]), roll twice and take the worse result. *A Critical Fail with 55 is worse than a Fail with 90, even though the number is lower.*